Programming641/computer_vision_algorithm3/README.md

 **Caution:** image format must NOT be JPG!!!
 JPG does not work!
 Use PNG instead.

-**recent update:** all fundamental algorithms are now complete for now.. the rest is to analyze and combine the results from them!
+**recent update:** this is still work in progress.

+## run sample video
+just run the powershell script
+./execute_scripts.ps1

 ## Directory structure